-- Applications received under the international multilateral relief programmes (such as the G20 Debt Service Suspension Initiative or 'DSSI', precursor to the Common Framework for Debt Treatment beyond the DSSI) where the restructure of existing exposures have not altered the present value of estimated future cash flows. - Bilateral debt relief applications where bespoke debt relief measures were provided on a client-by-client basis.
+- have not altered the present value of estimated future cash flows. - Bilateral debt relief applications where bespoke debt relief measures were provided on a client-by-client basis.

 In order to determine the appropriate accounting treatment of the restructure of existing facilities and related additional disclosures required, the principles set out in accounting policy note 1.2.5 dealing with modifications of financial instruments were applied.